Emily Dickinson uses metaphors and themes to paint a perfect picture of two butterflies in her poem “Two Butterflies went out at Noon”.

 No notice—was—to me—”

 This strategy leaves you thinking about the poem through your day.
 I found myself daydreaming a little about where the delicate butterflies went, and what happened to them.
 No one knows, or even notices what happens next.
+If met in Ether Sea

 The whimsical spirit of this poem is beautiful and happy, but the unknown fate of the butterflies is melancholy and mysterious.
 In the beginning of the poem they were just butterflies, and now they are just a dream.